OpenLHS/PDRO/README.md

 # PDRO

-An Ontology of informationnal entities about drug prescriptions.
+An Ontology of informationnal entities about drug prescriptions and distribution reports.